edgefarm/edgefarm/docs/architecture/edgefarm.monitor.md

 ## **(3)** Assign workload to monitoring system

 User deploys workload with monitoring enabled.
-The Monitoring Operator get informed.
+The Monitoring Operator gets informed.
 Grafana Agents on all workload nodes start scraping metrics from this workload.